City Squares of Amsterdam

 Previously just a vast open space with a busy street in the middle, the Museumplein was redesigned in 1999 as a result of an architectonic competition.

 A busy street crossing created on the wide bridge on the Singel, the Munt (Dutch: de Munt) is an important orientation point, marked by the Munt tower and the Regulier's Gate, which is a remainder of the old city walls.
 Proximity of the Flower market, many cinemas, and two squares - the Waterlooplein and the Rembrandtplein, make it always very busy.

-What was traditionally a biggest city market in the proximity of the traditionally Jewish quarters of the town is today more just a place dominated by a huge white building of an opera combined with the Town Hall called Stopera.
+What was traditionally a biggest city market in the proximity of the traditionally Jewish quarters of the town is today a place dominated by a huge white building of an opera combined with the Town Hall called Stopera.
 You will find the market behind the Stopera.
-An important Jewish Museum is located at the square and the house Rembrandt lived and worked at its near proximity.
-Under the Stopera building there are two huge car parks – the best opportunity to park your car close to the city centre.
+A Jewish Museum is located at the square.
+And the house Rembrandt lived and worked at its near proximity.
+Under the Stopera building there are two huge car parks - the best opportunity to park your car close to the city centre.

 With the highest in town Westertoren (Western tower) and the huge pink stone triangle of the Homo Monument behind the big Westerkerk church, situated centrally on the square, Westermarkt is today often a space for celebrations and outdoor exhibitions.
 The Anne Frank’s House is located just next to the square, directly at the Prinsengracht, behind the Westertoren.

 Situated in the in the old district of Jordaan – Noordermarkt (Northern market), is an old market in the North of the old canal ring, but today as the tow grew throughout the centuries, very much in the old center.
 It still functions on Saturday and Monday as a market.
 On other days remains a quiet, empty space surrounded with trendy cafes and restaurants.